Mucous membrane pemphigoid L12.1

 This section has been translated automatically.

-Occurs mainly in older people, especially in women between 60 and 80 years of age.
-Rarely starts in childhood.
+Occurs mainly in older people, especially in women between the ages of 60 and 80.
+Rare onset in childhood.
+Diagnosis is often delayed, more than 1 year after initial manifestation.

 Localization